* Chinese official to try to allay suspicions over trade pact

 While China regards Taiwan as a renegade province and has never ruled out the use of force to bring the island under its control, relations have improved markedly since China-friendly President Ma Ying-jeou took office in 2008.

 China's charm offensive with Taiwan stands in contrast to its ties with several countries in Asia where bitter territorial rows have flared over maritime boundaries.
 China has also recently denounced people in Chinese-run Hong Kong, where hundreds of thousands have been pushing for greater democracy.

-Zhang's main talks in Taipei will be with Taiwan's Mainland Affairs Minister Wang Yu-chi.
+Zhang's main talks, in Taoyuan just outside of Taipei, will be with Wang.
 He will not meet Ma, who has never held talks with senior Chinese officials as president.

-But Zhang's visit does include a meeting with opposition party stalwart and mayor of the heavily pro-independence southern port city of Kaohsiung, Chen Chu.
+Zhang's visit also includes a meeting with opposition party stalwart and mayor of the heavily pro-independence southern port city of Kaohsiung, Chen Chu.